 Join a Community

-- Connect with a global network of medical professionals
+- Connect with a global network of like-minded students and medical professionals

 - Build relationships with your homestay family and local community